Republic of Ireland football league system: Promotion and relegation

 A promotion and relegation system has existed between the League of Ireland Premier Division and the League of Ireland First Division since 1985–86.
 Between 2008 and 2011, A Championship teams were also eligible for promotion to the First Division.
 Promotion and relegation systems also operate within the separate provincial league systems.
 There is no formal promotion and relegation relationship between the provincial leagues and the League of Ireland.
 Teams have been invited to join the League of Ireland however.
 In 2015, Cabinteely of the Leinster Senior League became the most recent team to accept an invite.
 In 2024, it was announced by the FAI that a 3rd tier will be launched in 2026.
-The new league will contain 20 clubs in total., split into North and South divisions.
+The new league is expected to eventually contain 20 clubs in total, split into North and South divisions.
 The teams will play against other teams in their respective divisions first to qualify for playoffs, where top teams from North and South will compete for a chance to be promoted to the LOI Men's First Division.
-This is expected to include various current intermediate clubs, as well as reserve sides of League of Ireland clubs and new entities similar to Kerry F.C.
+The inaugural season was announced by the FAI in 2025, beginning in August 2026 for a truncated competition running to November.
+The league format for this season consists of 15 teams split into 3 groups of 5, with group winners and the best runner-up entering into semi-finals, with the eventual final winner being crowned FAI National League champions.
+This is expected to be followed by a full 2027 season, which will include the opportunity to be promoted to the League of Ireland First Division (Level 2).